SeyeonLee/ObjectDetectionOnCommand/README.md

   If you are using a Linux machine, you can use refer to the website below. https://www.pendrivelinux.com/how-to-open-a-tar-file-in-unix-or-linux/

-  a.
-From the terminal, change to the directory where yourfile.tar has been downloaded.
+  - From the terminal, change to the directory where yourfile.tar has been downloaded.
-  b.
-Type tar -xvf yourfile.tar to extract the file to the current directory.
+  - Type tar -xvf yourfile.tar to extract the file to the current directory.
-  c.
-Or tar -C /myfolder -xvf yourfile.tar to extract to another directory
+  - Or tar -C /myfolder -xvf yourfile.tar to extract to another directory

 	- __Mac__:
-	Mac authomatically unzip .tar files.
+	Mac authomatically unzips .tar files.

 	- __Windows__:
 	If you are using a Windows machine, you can use [WinZip](https://www.winzip.com/win/en/tar-file.html) to extract the folder.